jessekelighine/vim-SimpleColorsLatex/README.md

 # A Simpler LaTeX Syntax Highlighting for Vim

-Since most LaTeX syntax highlight in Vim are way too complicated (causing Vim to be extreme slow on large TeX files) and unnecessarily colourful, I created my own LaTeX syntax highlight file with the aim of being _simple_ and _readable_.
+Since most LaTeX syntax highlight in Vim are way too complicated (causing Vim to be extremely slow on large TeX files) and unnecessarily colourful, I created my own LaTeX syntax highlight file with the aim of being _simple_ and _readable_.

 Here is a sample screen shot.